charleshong3/charleshong3.github.io/blog/autocomp_update.md

 ### Changes to Autocomp

-We made the following changes to Autocomp (as implemented in the paper):
+We made the following changes to Autocomp.
+Please reference the [original paper](https://arxiv.org/abs/2505.18574){:target="_blank" rel="noopener"} for the original implementation.

-- Beam search parameters: beam size 6, 6 plans per element in beam, 2 implementations per plan, 10 iterations
+- **Beam search parameters**: beam size 6, 6 plans per element in beam, 2 implementations per plan, 10 iterations

-- Increased menu option dropout to 80% due to large menu (see below).
+- **Increased menu option dropout** to **80%** due to large menu (see below).

-- Removed Accelerator ISA component of prompt, as Python/PyTorch/CUDA are relatively high-resource languages in comparison to Gemmini and other tensor accelerators (note that the Accelerator ISA is still important an important component for tensor accelerator code optimization, as shown in Appendix A of the original paper).
+- **Removed Accelerator ISA** component of prompt, as Python/PyTorch/CUDA are relatively high-resource languages in comparison to Gemmini and other tensor accelerators (note that the Accelerator ISA is still important an important component for tensor accelerator code optimization, as shown in Appendix A of the original paper).

-- Hardware Performance Feedback includes the latency of Current Code in milliseconds.
+- **Hardware Performance Feedback** includes the latency of Current Code in milliseconds.
     - As this was a quick experiment, we opted not to set up any additional tracing or performance analysis tools, and only used the latency (in ms) of the current code candidate as feedback.
 We achieve strong results nonetheless, meaning we could potentially do even better with more sophisticated feedback that can point search in the right direction.

-- In the first two iterations of search, as KernelBench provides only a Python baseline, we focus on generating an initial inline CUDA implementation using the following reduced menu:
+- In the **first two iterations** of search, as KernelBench provides only a Python baseline, we focus on generating an initial inline CUDA implementation using the following reduced menu:

           "Convert PyTorch code to functional PyTorch code", "Convert a PyTorch operation to inline CUDA C++ code",

-- A new Optimization Menu, designed by combining a subset of optimizations from Autocomp and human-written optimizations sourced from a variety of CUDA and GPU code optimization guides.
+- A new **Optimization Menu**, designed by combining a subset of optimizations from Autocomp and human-written optimizations sourced from a variety of CUDA and GPU code optimization guides.
 For example,"Use shared memory to reduce global memory bandwidth usage", or "Minimize divergent branches within warps" (the full menu is available in [`llm_agent.py`](https://github.com/ucb-bar/autocomp/blob/aa3c1ff39ad22c31abc3aa4008baaa071136960b/autocomp/search/llm_agent.py#L836){:target="_blank" rel="noopener"}).

 We compare to the following baselines: